Giving your cat oral pills is one of the most challenging tasks you’ll ever experience as a cat owner.

-I tried that technique on my tomcat because I couldn’t tempt him with food.
+We tried that technique on our tomcat because I couldn’t tempt him with food.

-I massaged his throat for several minutes and then let him go.
-He spat the pill immediately and dashed through the door.
+We massaged his throat for several minutes and then let him go.
+He took the pill immediately and dashed through the door.

-The last trick to give your cat oral pills is to use gel caps or pill-givers.
+The last trick to giving your cat oral pills is to use gel caps or pill-givers.